chopralab/ASPIRE_QSAR/README.md

 ## Supervised classification + Grid Search
 - Random Forest, Support Vector Classifier, Decision Tree, K-neighbors classifier, Naive Bayes, Gradient Boosting Classifier, Linear Discriminant Analysis (top model from unsupervised) are placed on Grid Search for hyperparameter optimization and tuning.
-- Multiple runs on grid search shows that major classifiers stated did not outperform LDA by a significant margin, only raising classification accuracy by 2-3%.
+- Multiple runs on grid search shows that major classifiers stated did not outperform LDA by a significant margin, only raising or lowering classification accuracy and f1_macro metrics by 2-3%.